 9) Bearded Dragon- $100

-Inspite of their appearance, they are very social, easy to tame and handle.
-They show a broad range of fascinating behaviors that make them interesting to watch.
+In spite of their appearance, they are very social, and easy to tame and handle.
+They have a broad range of fascinating behaviors and are interesting to watch.

 Also Check: Guide to Buying an Exotic Animal

-So these were Top 9 cool pets to own.
+So, these are the top 9 cool pets to own.
 We hope you find the best one!